Ideology of the National Front (UK): Antisemitism

 In the 1970s, the NF rejected the characterisation of its policies as "anti-Semitism".
 Instead, it called itself "anti-Zionist", claiming that it only opposed "Zionists" rather than all Jews.
 Within the NF, the word "Zionism" is not used in the commonly understood manner—to describe the ideology promoting the formation of a Jewish state—but rather applied to the Jewish cabal secretly manipulating the world.
 For instance, one issue of Spearhead stated that "the twin evils of International Finance and International Communism" are "perhaps better described as International Zionism".
-Fielding observed that in the party, the term "Zionist" was used indiscriminately and without precision, often against any of its critics, and that its activists often exhibited anti-Semitic attitudes.
+Fielding observed that in the party, the term "Zionist" was used indiscriminately and without precision, often against any of its critics, and that its activists often exhibited antisemitic attitudes.

-Many of the Front's central members—among them Chesterton, Tyndall, and Webster—had a long history of anti-Semitic activity before joining the party.
+Many of the Front's central members—among them Chesterton, Tyndall, and Webster—had a long history of antisemitic activity before joining the party.
 For instance, in 1963, Tyndall claimed that "Jewry is a world pest wherever it is found in the world today.
 The Jews are more clever and more financially powerful than other people and have to be eradicated before they destroy the Aryan peoples."
 In an early edition of Spearhead, Tyndall stated: "if Britain were to become Jew-clean she would have no nigger neighbours to worry about...
 It is the Jews who are our misfortune: T-h-e J-e-w-s.
 Do you hear me?
 THE JEWS?"
 While some of its senior members had previously called for a genocide of the Jews, the party itself engaged in Holocaust denial, referring to the Holocaust as "the six million myth" in its literature.
 In promoting Holocaust denial, NF members might be trying to rehabilitate Hitler and the Nazi regime among the British population.
 It is possible that most senior NF figures are aware that the Holocaust really happened, but deny its occurrence solely for tactical reasons.